diaze331122/Library-Management-System/README.md

 3. Teachers will be able to extend loans by a maximum of eight weeks.

-4. An admin user with a complete set of responsabilities.
+4. The inclusion of admin users with a complete set of responsibilities.

 There are three types of users in the database: